 5.2.2.
 On an external service provider for the purposes of Maji providing the Services you have signed up for and to service your Account;

 5.4.
-We may also need to share your personal data with legal and regulatory authorities such as the FCA, which regulates our business.
+We may also need to share your personal data with legal and regulatory authorities such as the FCA.

 5.6.
 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.